 Third eye chakra

-The third eye chakra rules your ability to invite a new reality into your life by dreaming up different possibilities.
+According to Easter traditions, the third eye chakra rules your ability to invite a new reality into your life by dreaming up different possibilities.
 Terrones recommends poses that involve getting your upper body intimately connected with your lower body.

-According to Terrones, poses such as Forward Fold or Folded Eagle are great for the third eye.
+According to Terrones, poses such as Forward Fold or Folded Eagle are great for balancing the third eye.

 “In these poses, our higher self, represented by our upper bodies, establishes a connection with our more rooted parts of our bodies, our legs, so that we can manifest a dream into a physical reality.”